Difference Between Hard Money vs Soft Money

 Both Hard Money vs Soft Money are popular choices in the market; let us discuss some of the major Difference Between Hard Money vs Soft Money:

-- Hard money is the loan used for specific needs and with criteria for paying it back.
+- Hard money is a loan used for specific needs and with criteria for paying it back.
 Soft money is borrowed with no specific intention or use.

 - Hard money has more lenders compared to soft money.

-- Closings in hard money are quick and can be even two business days while closings in soft money can be thirty days.
-Paperwork required for hard money is comparatively less than soft money.
+- Closings in hard money are quick and can be even two business days, while closings in soft money can be thirty days.
+The paperwork required for hard money is comparatively less than for soft money.

-- Hard money gives more flexibility in structuring loans, while soft money has its own rules and restrictions.
+- Hard money gives more flexibility in structuring loans, while soft money has rules and restrictions.

 - Hard money can have on owner-occupied properties, while soft money can have owner-occupied properties.

-- The rate of interest in hard money is high since it carries a high risk to the lender.
+- The interest rate in hard money is high since it carries a high risk to the lender.
 Hard money is not given out based on the credit score but the property used as the funding base.
 The rate of interest falls between 7% to 8%.
-The risk is lower since soft money lenders give out loans based on the credit score and hence the rate of interest is low and sometimes even below the average rate.
+The risk is lower since soft money lenders give out loans based on the credit score; hence, the interest rate is low and sometimes even below the average rate.

-- In countries like the US, hard money is strictly governed and has strict Soft money has no restrictions, or there is no special government governing it.
+- In countries like the US, hard money is strictly governed, and has strict Soft money has no restrictions or no special government governs it.

 - The funding for hard money is for properties in poor condition since it is the security provided to the lender.
 Soft money is generally provided for funding properties in good condition.